 In "Love Surrounds Us," a Tapestry of Faith program

 Norbert Capek came to the United States from his native Czechoslovakia in 1914.
 He served a Baptist church in New York City but resigned and joined the First Unitarian Church of Essex County in Orange, New Jersey.
 This congregation was much more in keeping with his liberal religious views.
 Capek and his wife were prompted to join the church by the liberal religious education available to his children.
 When his country was liberated after World War I, he returned to Prague and built and led the largest Unitarian church in the world, and spread Unitarianism throughout the country.
-This story explains how Capek held the first Flower Communion while he served in Prague.
+This story explains how Capek held the first Flower Ceremony while he served in Prague.

 Gather the group to hear the story.
-Show and pass around the picture of Capek and explain that he invented the Unitarian Universalist Flower Communion.
+Show and pass around the picture of Capek and explain that he invented the Unitarian Universalist Flower Ceremony.
 Tell them he died in World War II but he left this ritual for us.
 Invite participants to close their eyes if they like.
 Read or tell the story.